MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-diagnostics.md

 ### Prioritization

 The Prioritization rule set is a list of prioritization rules.
 Work items are routed according to their priority.
+For more information, see : [Routing and assignment rules](routing-workstream-queues.md)

 ### Assignment selection

-If more than one assignment rule set is created, specific rules need to be created for the selection criteria to work.
+Assignment rule sets contain conditions that determine which work items are assigned to which agents.
+If more than one assignment rule set exists, selection criteria define the order in which the rule sets are to be evaluated.
 The assignment selection criteria determines which rule set has the closest match and also determine which rule out of the many rules should be run.

 ### Assignment